1927 (S) St. Gaudens Double Eagle

 Description

 The 1927 (S) St. Gaudens Double Eagle is a Gold Double Eagle produced at the San Francisco Mint as part of the St. Gaudens Double Eagles 1907-1933 series.
-Total mintage reached 3.1 million.
-The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design, while the reverse displays a flying eagle with the rising sun behind it.
-Designed by Augustus Saint Gaudens.
+The U.S. Mint produced 3.1 million examples, making this the highest mintage among 3 variants, accounting for 50% of the year's production.
+The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design and the reverse displays a flying eagle with the rising sun behind it.
+The 1927-D is one of the rarest regular-issue Saint-Gaudens with fewer than a dozen confirmed survivors.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $14K to $57K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 33.4 grams, 34 mm in diameter, with a lettered edge.
 Cataloged as PCGS #9188.
-The Saint-Gaudens Double Eagle is widely considered the most beautiful coin ever produced by the U.S. The 1933 Double Eagle is the world's most valuable coin, with a specimen selling for $18.9 million in 2021.
-The 1907 Ultra High Relief, 1908 "No Motto," and various mintmarked issues are avidly collected.

 External References